hypertensiune/Passknight/README.md

 #### Encryption & Decryption

-To encrypt and decrypt your passwords, Passknigth uses the **AES-CTR** algorithm with a randomly generated 16 bytes counter.
+To encrypt and decrypt your passwords, Passknigth uses the **AES-CBC** algorithm with a randomly generated 16 bytes IV.

-The first 16 bytes of the stored buffer is represented by the counter.
+The first 16 bytes of the stored buffer is represented by the IV.

 #### Auth persistence - only in browser extension

 To be able to use firebase's auth persistence Passknight encrypts the private key (using [crypto.subtle.wrapKey](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/wrapKey)) and stores it in session storage.

-The key used for this encryption is imported from the firebase user UID (which is guaranteed to be unique for each application) using the **AES-CTR** algorithm.
+The key used for this encryption is imported from the firebase user UID (which is guaranteed to be unique for each application) using the **AES-CBC** algorithm.

 #### Cryptography libraries